ghickman/tvrenamr/README.markdown

 If you need more control or if theres a pesky file you need to test, then the command line options give you the most power.

 `-c` or `--canonical` - Set the show's canonical name to use when performing the online lookup.
 `--deluge` - Checks Deluge to make sure the file has been completed before renaming.
 `--deluge-ratio` - Checks Deluge for completed and that the file has at least reached X share ratio.
 `-d` or `--dry-run` - Dry run your renaming.
 `-e` or `--episode` - Set the episode number.
 Currently this will cause errors when working with more than one file.
-`-l` or `--log_file` - Set the log file location.
+`--log-file` - Set the log file location.
-`--log_level` - Set the log level.
-Options: debug, info, warning, error and critical.
+`-l` or `--log-level` - Set the log level.
+Options: short, minimal, info and debug.
 `--library` - Set the library to use for retrieving episode titles.
 Options: thetvdb & tvrage.
 `-n` or `--name` - Set the show's name.
 This will be used as the show's when the renaming is completed.
 `-o` or `--output` - Set the output format for the episodes being renamed.
 `--organise` - Organise renamed files into folders based on their show name and season number.
 `--no-organise` - Explicitly tell Tv Renamr not to organise renamed files.
 Used to override the config.
 `-q` or `--quiet` - Don't output logs to the command line.
 `-r` or `--recursive` - Recursively lookup files in a given directory.
 `--rename-dir` - The directory to move renamed files to, if not specified the working directory is used.
 `--no-rename-dir` - Explicitly tell Tv Renamr not to move renamed files.
 Used to override the config.
 `--regex` - The regular expression to use when extracting information from files.
 `-s` or `--season` - Set the season number.
 `-t` or `--the` - Set the position of 'The' in a show's name to the end of the file.

 ### Examples